-- 2.141.Notwithstanding Guideline 32, supervisory authorities are expected to record all its final main findings, conclusions and measures and may produce a document, if appropriate. - 2.142.
+- 2.142.Notwithstanding Guideline 32, supervisory authorities are expected to record all its final main findings, conclusions and measures and may produce a document, if appropriate.

+- 2.143.
 The final conclusions may cover the following areas:

 - a) Scope and objectives;

 - b) Summary of the detailed review;

 - c) Information used;

 - d) Tools employed;

 - e) Records of dialogues that occurred;

 - f) Analyses performed;

 - g) Findings and conclusions;

 - h) Proposals of preventive and corrective measures and follow-up actions.

-- 2.143.Such information is very helpful for future reviews.
-It is also useful for the ongoing process, particularly if, based on the results of the detailed review, further actions are requested.
-For example, an on-site inspection can be requested based on the results of the off-site analysis.

 - 2.144.If there is a college, supervisory authorities need to communicate findings and conclusions within the college in line with the relevant requirements and guidelines (as stated in the explanatory text of Guideline 6).